Interested in Learning More?

 STEP 3: ASL Demonstration of Competencies (DOC).
 If you qualify (equivalent to ASL IV fluency), you will work with Kate Beilmann to schedule your DOC screening.
 There is a fee to take the DOC.
 The DOC determines your placement within the ASLEI program.
 The ASLEI curriculum begins at ASL V which requires you to be conversational in ASL (equivalent to four semesters of instruction in ASL).

 - If an applicant is not ready to enter ASL V, they must take the necessary foundational ASL courses (ASL I, II, III, or IV).
 If foundational ASL proficiency courses are necessary, it will take longer than four years (12+ semesters) to complete the program.

 - If an applicant has ASL life experience (i.e. heritage signer or non-credit ASL classes), they may qualify for ASL retro-credit.

-- If a working interpreter holding credentials (RID national certification, Ed:K-12, or 4.0+ on the EIPA performance and passed the EIPA written) and has 21 or more Liberal Arts credit to transfer in, they typically will enter into the Intro. to Consecutive Interpreting: Skill Development class, which begins in the summer. *NOTE Those that have taken the PSE version of the EIPA performance will still be required to take the Demonstration of Competencies Screening to demonstrate ASL fluency and program readiness.
+- If a working interpreter holding credentials (RID national certification, Ed:K-12, or 4.0+ (ASL version only) test of the EIPA performance and passed the EIPA written) and has 21 or more Liberal Arts credit to transfer in, they typically will enter into the Intro. to Consecutive Interpreting: Skill Development class, which begins in the summer. *NOTE Those that have taken the PSE version of the EIPA performance will still be required to take the Demonstration of Competencies Screening to demonstrate ASL fluency and program readiness.